 People considered “undateable” are often either very difficult to be in a relationship with or very difficult to get into a relationship with.
 If you are having difficulties getting into a relationship or staying in one, you can consider the reasons why that is happening and work towards self-improvement.
 So, rather than fretting over being “undateable,” consider what you can do to increase your chances of getting into a proper relationship.

 How Do You Tell if He Wants More Than Casual?

 The best way to tell if the person you’ve been seeing wants to take your casual relationship into more serious territory is to monitor how they communicate both with you and about you.
 Is he eager to introduce you to his friends?
 How often does he call and text you?
 Has he said anything that suggests he might be ready for a relationship?
 Even if you are online dating, these questions still stand.

 If he checks on you almost daily and at random times, it’s possible that the real reasons for that are either he feels genuine affection towards you, or he is ready to integrate the relationship into his life fully.
 However, if he only communicates with you when it’s time to hang out, you might still be in the casual territory.
-When a relationship is getting more serious, emotions should feel easy to share rather than something to withhold.
+When a relationship is getting more serious, emotions should feel easy to talk about rather than something to withhold.

 How Do You Know If A Guy Wants More Than Casual?

-Most guys are careful about sharing their intentions for a relationship as they do not want to be seen as desperate or needy.
 If you’re concerned about his seeming lack of interest in taking things further and don’t want to ask, there are other ways to find out.